RonaldDavidMartinezMarenco/ODS-Project/README.md

 # ODS-Project
-Consist in a program that calculates energy consumption, and provides information on energy-savings
+Consist in a program that calculates energy consumption, and provides information on energy-savings.
+Using java and the IDLE Netbeans